DimaLeon2000/PyDeskMates/README.md

 [![Python 3.6+](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-<p>An incomplete remake of Oska Software's DeskMates in Python.</p>
+<p>An incomplete remake of Oska Software's DeskMates in Python.
+Contributions are welcome.</p>

 <h2>What are DeskMates?</h2>
 <p>DeskMates are animated characters that live their own lives right on your desktop.
 You can launch the selected